jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_repo.md

 ## Prerequisites

-- Admin write access to the target repository
+- Access to run the workflow, and approve deployments in the environment if applicable.
-- Previously set up GitHub Actions secrets for PyPI and/or NPM
+- Previously set up GitHub Actions secrets for PERSONAL_ACCESS_TOKEN, PYPI_TOKEN (if not using trusted publishers) and/or NPM_TOKEN.

 ## Prep Release